 There was one small problem with Gmail: integrated search.
 It is easy to search Gmail messages.
 Email search is faster and more efficient than Outlook search tools.

 I missed not being able to search Word and OneNote documents, text, HTML and email documents from a single, central location.
 But I figured this was only a minor irritation.

 Then Windows 7 came along, with improved integrated search.
 It is noticeably better than Vista search and it works better with Outlook 2007.
 So much better, that I’ve reinstated Outlook 2007 as my main mail hub.
-I can use Outlook 2007 on my desktop and laptop, but not on my Palm hand-held.
+I can use it on my desktop and laptop, but not on my Palm hand-held.

-This hardly matters, the Palm not the best device for writing email – though it is good for reading emails.
+This hardly matters, the Palm is not the best device for writing email – though it is good for reading emails.
 And anyway, I suspect my trusty old Palm TX is not long for this world.

 Update: I forgot the other bonus.
 Outlook 2007 integrates nicely with OneNote while it is a pain moving messages from Gmail to the application.